rjjr35379-hue/Geckolib-Wiki-TR/docs/index.md

 Welcome to the GeckoLib Wiki for GeckoLib5!

+## Wiki Usage
+Use the panel on the left to navigate the sections of the wiki.

+Alternatively, you can use the previous/next buttons at the bottom of the page to navigate between sections.

 ## Version Support
 Below is the list of Minecraft versions and their levels of GeckoLib support.